 “This stuff’s worse than hospital food.”

 He uses his hand to get up from the chair and goes to find the crutches leaning on the wall.
-Glória is faster and grabs them both.
+Gloria is faster and grabs them both.

 “I’m not giving you the salt shaker.
 And you’re not grabbing the salt shaker.”

-“I’m not your hostage.”
+“A hostage!
+You are making me a hostage.”

-“The one taking hostages is you.
-You’re hostage to your own lack of manners.
-So forget the stew, you can go hungry,” she says, grabbing the bowl.
+“You’re making yourself a hostage to your bad manners.
+Forget the stew, you can go hungry,” she says, grabbing the bowl.
 “You’ll have it for breakfast tomorrow.
 House rules.
-I was going to explain earlier but you came in here like some grumpy armadillo and shut yourself in Cláudia’s room.
+I was going to explain earlier but you came in here like some grumpy armadillo and shut yourself in Claudia’s room.
 In this house, there’s no wasting food or getting drunk.
 I’ll make up the bed as long as you’re on crutches.
 Same goes for sweeping the floor and washing dishes.
 After that, it’s all you.

 38

 The armchair’s old so I covered it with a sarong that belonged to my daughter.
 It’s worn thin, careful when you sit down so you don’t tear the fabric.
-When you go to the bathroom, please, raise the seat.
-Then lower it when you’re done.”
+When you go to the bathroom, please raise the seat.
+Lower it when you’re done.”

 His appetite whet by three spoonfuls of stew, Joel realizes he’s famished.
-He thinks about asking for a glass of water to trick his belly.
+He thinks about asking for a glass of water to trick his stomach.

-“You can trick your belly with this,” Glória says, placing a glass in front of Joel.
+“You can trick your stomach with this,” Gloria says, placing a glass in front of Joel.

 “I’m not thirsty.”